phitsc/txtproc/README.md

     dub build

-The executable will be built in the `bin` subdirectory.
+The executable will be built in the `txtproc` subdirectory.

 ## Tests